VassoD/commit-message-generator/README.md

 # Commit Message Generator

 An AI-powered CLI tool for generating concise, meaningful, and conventional git commit messages based on your staged changes.
-This tool uses Cohere AI to analyze your changes and output standardized commit messages that follow the conventional commit format.
+This tool supports both Cohere AI (free tier available) and Deepseek AI (paid, better performance) to analyze your changes and output standardized commit messages that follow the conventional commit format.

 > **Note**: All commits in this repository are currently AI-generated using this tool, serving as a real-world demonstration of its capabilities and performance history.

 ## Features ✨

-- AI-powered commit message generation
+- AI-powered commit message generation with choice of providers:
+  - Cohere AI (free tier available, default)
+  - Deepseek AI (paid, better performance)
 - Adheres to the conventional commits format
 - Provides detailed change statistics
 - Works seamlessly with any git repository